Tuesday, 2 December 2025

 Young, Fearless & Unprepared — Lessons from the Renewable Energy Odyssey That Shaped My Life of Entreprenuership

-When I look back on the path that led my partners and I into renewable energy nearly four decades ago, I see more than a technical or entrepreneurial journey where we took the 'road less traveled' - it was fraught with many obstacles among the opportunities – where the universe aligned to provide us the best experiential education for life.
+When I look back on the path that led my partners and I into renewable energy nearly four decades ago in our mid 20s, I see more than a technical or entrepreneurial journey where we took the 'road less traveled'.
+It was fraught with many obstacles among the opportunities – where the universe aligned to provide us the best experiential education for life.

 We enjoyed and endured the journey by not taking ourselves seriously, but we took what did and our commitments to others seriously.

-In the process, being youthful - we also took time to have fun - party, play sports, travel and do things outside the business to find that balance.
+In the process, being youthful - we also took time to have fun - party, play sports, travel, family time and do things outside the business to find that balance.
 This helped us to put life in perspective - to deal with the adversities and challenges much better.

-In reflection I see the relationships, the risks, the cultural bridges, and the shared aspirations that shaped my life’s work which was grounded through a daily MindBody practice.
+In reflection - I see the relationships, the risks, the cultural bridges and the shared aspirations that shaped my life’s work was grounded through a daily MindBody practice.

 My presentation for Canadian Association for the Club of Rome (CACOR) on April 3, 2024 - Renewable Energy Adventures: Solar and Small Hydro Stories that Bind Canada and Sri Lanka - was my attempt to honour this story and reflect on what it means today and share lessons with new leaders and entrepreneurs.